Types

 Treatment

-To treat Bell’s palsy, you may be given steroid medicines.
+To treat Bell's palsy, you may be given steroid medicines.
 This helps reduce swelling of the affected nerve.
-In some cases, your healthcare provider may prescribe an antiviral medicine.
+In some cases, your doctor may prescribe an antiviral medicine.
 Your open eye may be covered with a patch to prevent it from drying out.
 You also may need to use eye drops and ointments for a time.
 Physical therapy, facial massage, or acupuncture may also be prescribed.
-Your healthcare provider will discuss follow-up care with you.
+Your doctor will discuss follow-up care with you.
 This can include the possible need for further treatment to help your facial muscles return to normal.

 Find the right providers for your needs.